-A person with a suspended or stayed sentence faces the most potential risk regarding violation of probation in RI.
-As a result of a probation violation, A person with a suspended sentence could be ordered to serve the remainder of the suspended sentence at the adult correctional institution (ACI)
+A Rhode island criminal defendant with a suspended sentence or stayed sentence faces huge potential risks regarding getting jammed up with an alleged probation violation.
+As a result of a probation violation in Rhode Island and Providence Plantations, an alleged probation violator with a suspended sentence MAY be ordered to serve the remainder of the suspended sentence at the Adult Correctional Institution (ACI).

-For Example, a person with a probation sentence may get themselves deeper into trouble when they resume communications and contact with their wife or girlfriend despite the fact that a no contact order is in effect.
-If there is an argument or allegations of domestic assault or abuse, the police may arrest the person and hold him/her at the aci as a probation violator as well as new charges for domestic assault and violation of a no contact order or restraining order.
+By way of example, a criminal defendant with a probation sentence may get themselves deeper into trouble when they resume a relationship with their wife or girlfriend despite the fact that a Rhode Island no contact order is in effect.
+If there is an argument or allegations of domestic assault or abuse or someone sees the two people together, the police may arrest the person and hold him or her in jail as a probation violator.
+If applicable, the alleged criminal will face new charges for domestic assault or domestic disorderly conduct or violating a no contact order.

-A person can also be violated for his probation for various infractions that may not be criminal acts but that violate the conditions of probation such as not keeping probation informed of new addresses, leaving the state without permission, not paying court costs or restitution, not properly reporting to the probation officer, etc. These infractions are typically considered technical violations of probation.
-When a person is under probation in Rhode Island he or she is essentially is in a contract with the state to keep the peace, be of good behavior and comply with the conditions and rules of probation.
+A criminal defendant may also be violated by his or her probation officer for various infractions that may not be criminal acts but that violate the conditions of probation such as not keeping a probation officer apprised of a new residence, leaving the State of Rhode Island without permission, failure to pay court costs or restitution, not reporting as requested to RI Probation, etc. These infractions are typically considered technical violations of probation.
+When a person is under probation in RI he or she is in a contract with the State of Rhode Island to keep the peace, be of good behavior and comply with the conditions and rules of probation.